 Secondary Hypogonadism is the most common form of Testosterone Deficiency.
 Rather than being a deficiency directly related to impaired testicular function, Secondary Hypogonadism is the result of impaired upstream signaling, resulting primarily from diminished or non-production of Gonadotropin-Releasing Hormone (GnRH).
 In many cases, Low Testosterone Levels are paired with low levels of Follicle-Stimulating Hormone and Luteinizing Hormone in the case of Secondary Hypogonadism.

 While Secondary Hypogonadism can be the result of congenital issues, this is quite rare.
-In children and adults, there are many medications that can impair Testosterone Production via the suppression of Testosterone Secretagogues, including opiates, glucocorticoids, and steroids.
+In children and adults, many medications can impair Testosterone Production via the suppression of Testosterone Secretagogues, including opiates, glucocorticoids, and steroids.
 The most-experienced form of Secondary Hypogonadism is Andropause, also known as Age-Related Testosterone Deficiency.
 As men grow older, their ability to produce Testosterone naturally diminishes slowly over time, a direct result of reduced upstream signaling to the testes and adrenal glands for Testosterone Production.

 Symptoms of Hypogonadism in Men

 Because Testosterone is the primary source of physiological masculinity, Testosterone Deficiency has widespread effects on form and function.
 The most well-known aspects of Hypogonadism are low libido and sexual dysfunction, but Low-T causes far more significant and broader issues.
 Testosterone promotes healthy body composition, and when Testosterone Levels fall too far, it leads to both increased body fat and reduced muscle mass.
 Psychologically, hypogonadism is strongly associated with depression, anxiety, and trouble sleeping.
-Testosterone also has a substantial protective effect on the heart, and Hypogonadism has a dangerous correlation with heart attack and heart disease.
+Testosterone also has a substantial protective effect on the heart, and Hypogonadism has a dangerous correlation with a heart attack and heart disease.
 Significant Hypogonadism can lead to fertility issues, anemia, auxiliary hair loss, and more.

 The symptoms of Hypogonadism are also strongly associated with age-of-onset.
-Children suffering from Hypogonadism experience delayed onset of puberty, femininization, and other significant symptoms resulting from the developmental influence of Testosterone during adolescence.
+Children suffering from Hypogonadism experience delayed the onset of puberty, femininization, and other significant symptoms resulting from the developmental influence of Testosterone during adolescence.
 These symptoms can be relieved via Testosterone Replacement Therapy.
 Prenatal Testosterone Deficiency is generally the result of genetic defects and can have extreme developmental consequences.

 Obesity, Bodyfat, and Hypogonadism

 A primary risk factor for Testosterone Deficiency and Low-T is Obesity.
 Adipose fat cells, which congregate around the hips and midsection, have a nasty side-effect of converting Testosterone into Estrogen.
-In a healthy body composition, there is a balance which strongly favors healthy Testosterone Levels.
-The more that you weigh, however, the stronger of an influence that bodyfat has upon your Serum Testosterone.
+In a healthy body composition, there is a balance which strongly favors normal Testosterone Levels.
+The more that you weigh, however, the stronger of an influence that body fat has upon your Serum Testosterone.
 If you are overweight or obese, one of the best things that you can do to improve your Testosterone Balance is to lose weight.

 Diabetes and Hypogonadism

-Diabetes is a chronic medical condition which has a major impact on Testosterone Levels.
+Diabetes is a chronic medical condition which has a significant impact on Testosterone Levels.
 Just being overweight or obese increases the risk of Low-T, but the threats compound with Diabetes.
 Studies have shown that around 1/3rd of patients that are simultaneously obese and suffering from Type-2 Diabetes struggle with significant Testosterone Deficiency.
 If you are experiencing Diabetes and are overweight, losing weight can help increase Testosterone Levels, but it still appears that Type-2 Diabetes has a negative influence on Testosterone Levels at any bodyweight.
 Recent studies have shown that Bio-Identical Testosterone may have a positive impact on wellness and health among Type-2 Diabetes Patients.

 Alcohol and Hypogonadism

 Drinking has a negative impact on Testosterone Production and contributes to Hypogonadism.
 Drinking too much alcohol suppresses the function of the testes, which leads not only to suppressed Testosterone Production but also diminished fertility and sperm count.
 Alcoholism can even directly damage testicular tissue.
-It’s a common issue among heavy drinkers to have impaired libido.
+It’s a common issue among heavy drinkers to have an impaired libido.
 If you are a moderate to heavy drinker and have been having problems with erectile dysfunction and low libido, cutting back on alcohol may have a miraculous effect on your sexual function.

 Sedentary Lifestyle and Testosterone Deficiency